How Crystalline is Low-Density Amorphous Ice?: Introduction

-In this work, we aim to establish the structure of experimental LDA using computational and experimental approaches.
-Agreement with the structure factor, $S(Q)$, of LDA -- as measured via wide-angle X-ray scattering by Mariedahl et al. (2018) \cite{Mariedahl2018x} -- is screened across a range of computational models obtained from two diametrically opposed pathways: (i) quenching liquid water at different $\kappa$; and (ii) constructing large-scale polycrystalline ice structures using Voronoi domains.
+In this work, we establish the structure of experimental LDA using computational and experimental approaches.
+Agreement with the structure factor, $S(Q)$, of LDA -- as measured using wide-angle X-ray scattering of LDA-I and LDA-II by Mariedahl et al. (2018) and (2019) \cite{Mariedahl2018x, Mariedahl2019RSC} -- is screened across a range of computational models obtained from two diametrically opposed pathways: (i) quenching liquid water at different $\kappa$; and (ii) constructing large-scale polycrystalline ice structures using Voronoi domains followed by structural relaxation.
 In the former, the structure of LDA is explored starting from the disordered liquid water state, whilst in the latter it is approached using ordered crystalline ice building blocks.
-In both pathways, a near exact agreement with experiment is obtained by partially crystalline states consisting of isolated grains of crystalline ice I with amorphous material at the grain boundaries.
-Experimentally, indirect evidence of LDA's hybrid crystalline-amorphous nature is found when transforming it to stacking disordered ice I (ice I$_{\text{sd}}$) upon heating at ambient pressure.
-LDA samples from different preparation procedures yield ice I$_{\text{sd}}$ with different stacking characteristics.
-This memory effect is incompatible with a fully disordered and glassy nature of LDA, and thus supports our hybrid structural model.
+For optimal accuracy, we consider stacking disorder in the building blocks.
+And computationally large system sizes (on the order of 190,000 -- 320,000 water molecules) are employed to better enable capturing the short-range order vs. long-range anisotropy in polycrystalline systems.
+Experimentally, we investigate the crystallisation products of different types of LDA with respect to stacking disorder.
+The aim is to search for memory effects: these are expected if LDA is partially crystalline but not if it is fully amorphous.